aemrcd/CSS-Functions/README.md

 ## **Introduction**

-This tutorial aims to enhance your CSS knowledge, improve your project's code structure, and help you stay up-to-date with the latest advancements in CSS.
+This tutorial aims to enhance your CSS knowledge, improve your project's code structure, and help you stay up-to-date with the CSS.

 ### **🎯 What You'll Achieve:**